For ecommerce shoppers, the shipping process seems simple: they place their order, it’s mailed, and it’s delivered in a few days.

-Then, from procurement to receiving to fulfilment to last-mile delivery, it takes an immense amount of operational logistics to make sure that the shipping process as a whole runs smoothly.
+Then, from procurement to receiving to fulfillment to last-mile delivery, it takes an immense amount of operational logistics to make sure that the shipping process as a whole runs smoothly.

-In this article, we will discuss what shipping operations are, how they work, their role in the ecommerce space, how ecommerce companies can optimise and improve their shipping operations, and how partnering up with ShipBob can help them scale and maximise their efforts.
+In this article, we will discuss what shipping operations are, how they work, their role in the ecommerce space, how ecommerce companies can optimize and improve their shipping operations, and how partnering up with ShipBob can help them scale and maximize their efforts.

 What are shipping operations?

 Shipping operations refer to the processes involved in transporting merchandise from one place to another.
 Most shipping operations can be classified as one of two types: freight shipping, and small parcel shipping.

 To procure inventory form foreign suppliers, many ecommerce businesses rely on freight shipping.
 Because air freight is typically quite expensive, maritime transport of freight is the fallback for many brands.